ampproject/amphtml/extensions/amp-analytics/amp-components-analytics.md

 ### useAnalyticsInSandbox API

 Third-party AMP components can contain an amp-analytics [configuration](amp-analytics.md#sending-analytics-to-a-vendor-or-in-house) to collect analytics events.
 Currently, only the `visible` and `hidden` events are supported.
-To request other existing analytics [events](amp-analytics.md#triggers) (e.g., `ini-load`, `click`) to support analytics in third-party AMP components, please submit a [feature request in Github](https://github.com/ampproject/amphtml/issues/new).
+To request other existing analytics [events](amp-analytics.md#triggers) (e.g., `ini-load`, `click`) to support analytics in third-party AMP components, please submit a [feature request](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Feature+Request&template=feature-request.yml) on GitHub.

 To send analytics pings, third-party AMP components must call the `useAnalyticsInSandbox()` API function and provide a promise that resolves with their analytics configuration when it is ready.
 The analytics configuration should be a JSON object specified in accordance with the amp-analytics [spec](amp-analytics.md#triggers).